-At local level Cambridgeshire and Hertfordshire display the fastest rates of projected employment growth (1.7 per cent per annum and 1.5 per cent per annum, respectively) compared with the England average of 1.2 per cent per annum.
+At local level Cambridgeshire and Hertfordshire display the fastest rates of projected employment growth (1.7 per cent per annum, respectively) compared with the England average of 1.2 per cent per annum.

 Of the 90 thousand additional jobs projected, the majority (nearly 60 thousand) are projected to be filled by males.
 This represents a 15 per cent increase over the period from 2004 to 2014.
 This is below the rather less than expected changes in England and the UK as a whole.
 However, the 10 per cent increase for females over the same period is above the average levels projected for England (nearly 8 per cent).